Smartsheet vs Airtable for Project Management 2026: Which One Actually Works for Your Business?

 Is Smartsheet better than Airtable for large teams?

 Generally yes — specifically for large teams doing traditional project management.
-Smartsheet's resource management, portfolio views, and enterprise security features are built for that kind of scale.
-Airtable can handle large teams just fine, but starts to feel constrained when you're dealing with complex project hierarchies and cross-team dependencies.
+Smartsheet's resource management, portfolio views, and enterprise security features are built for that scale.
+Airtable handles large teams fine, but starts to feel constrained when you're dealing with complex project hierarchies and cross-team dependencies.

 Does Airtable have a free plan in 2026?

 Yes.
-The free plan allows up to 5 editors, 1,000 records per base, and 1 GB of storage.
+The free plan gives you up to 5 editors, 1,000 records per base, and 1 GB of storage.
 It's genuinely useful for testing the platform, but you'll hit its limits pretty quickly in any real business context — usually within a few weeks of serious use.

 Can I use Smartsheet or Airtable as a CRM?

-Airtable is dramatically better suited for this.
-Its linked records, custom field types, and flexible views make it easy to build something that genuinely functions like a lightweight CRM — I've seen small teams use it as their primary sales tool for years.
-Smartsheet can technically handle CRM-style tracking, but it's not what the tool was designed for and it shows.
+Airtable is dramatically better for this.
+Its linked records, custom field types, and flexible views make it easy to build something that actually functions like a lightweight CRM — I've seen small teams use it as their primary sales tool for years.
+Smartsheet can handle CRM-style tracking, but it's not what the tool was designed for and that shows.

 Which tool has better automations?

-Both have strong automation capabilities, but they serve different needs.
-Smartsheet's automations shine for project-specific workflows — approval requests, deadline alerts, status change notifications.
+Both have strong automation capabilities, but they're built for different needs.
+Smartsheet's automations excel at project-specific workflows — approval requests, deadline alerts, status change notifications.
 Airtable's automations are more flexible across varied use cases and connect more broadly to external tools.
 If cross-platform automation matters to you, Airtable has the edge, especially when combined with Zapier or Make.

 Is Smartsheet worth the price for a small business?

-Look, it depends entirely on what you're doing.
-If you're running complex projects with real deadlines, real dependencies, and multiple people whose time you need to track, the Pro plan at ~$12/user/month is genuinely reasonable — probably cheaper than the hours you'd lose managing the same work in a spreadsheet.
-If you're a solo operator or a very small team doing lighter project tracking, it's probably overkill.
-In that case, consider Try Asana or Try Notion as lower-cost starting points.
+It depends entirely on what you're doing.
+If you're running complex projects with real deadlines, actual dependencies, and multiple people whose time you need to track, the Pro plan at ~$12/user/month is genuinely reasonable — probably cheaper than the hours you'd lose managing the same work in a spreadsheet.
+For a solo operator or very small team doing lighter project tracking, it's probably overkill.
+In that case, consider Try Asana or Try Notion as more affordable starting points.

 Can Airtable replace Excel or Google Sheets?

 For most small business use cases, yes — and then some.
-Airtable handles everything a standard spreadsheet does but adds relational data, richer field types, and multiple views that make information actually usable.
-The one real caveat: it's not built for heavy number crunching or financial modeling.
+Airtable handles everything a standard spreadsheet does plus relational data, richer field types, and multiple views that make information actually usable.
+One real caveat: it's not built for heavy number crunching or financial modeling.
 If you're building complex financial models with nested formulas across thousands of rows, stick with Excel or Google Sheets.
-For everything else, Airtable is worth the switch.
+For everything else, Airtable is worth considering.